 Michael Shanks, PhD Candidate, Traveling Faculty

-Michael first came to Bolivia in 1996 as an undergraduate student on an SIT Study Abroad program.
-After completing the semester, Michael stayed in Bolivia to work as a research assistant with the Andean Information Network (AIN) and later produced a documentary video with AIN on human rights, coca production, and alternative development.
-Since 2013, Michael has served as in-country academic advisor, country coordinator, and faculty for the IHP: Climate Change program.
+Michael first came to Bolivia in 1996 as an undergraduate student on the SIT Study Abroad program.
+Since 2013, Michael has served as in-country academic advisor, country coordinator, and faculty for this program.
 Michael’s also spent many years as a field examiner with the National Labor Relations Board, where he investigated unfair labor practices, administered formal hearings on union representation issues, and conducted elections on the question of union representation in the workplace.
 Michael received his bachelor’s degree in international relations from San Francisco State University and his master’s degree in Latin American studies at University of California, Berkeley.
 His master’s thesis focused on the emergence of indigenous political parties, the reaction of traditional elites, and how concepts of “race” influence society, politics, and governance.
 While at Berkeley, Michael was a graduate student instructor for courses on international political economy and economic history.
 He is currently pursuing a doctoral degree in communication and information at the Bolivian Catholic University in Cochabamba.

 Jessica Robinson, Trustees’ Fellow